James Coates (parliamentary official): Children

 Coates' firstborn William Hobson Coates, born in 1842, was the first child to be entered into the baptism register at Auckland's first church St Paul's.
 Governor Hobson and Lady Hobson were his godparents.
 WH Coates was an ensign in the Auckland Militia and the 1st Regiment of Waikato Militia.
 He died on 16 March 1879, aged 36, and is buried in St Stephens Cemetery Auckland.

 Coates' second child Lavinia Coates, born 1844, was president of the Victoria League and was made an Officer of the Order of the British Empire in recognition of her services in connection with the First World War.
 For several years she acted as chaperone and companion to Minnie Horton, daughter of The New Zealand Herald proprietor Alfred George Horton.
 She toured England and the Continent with the Hortons during the 1890s.
 For a brief period in 1896 she served as aide to Sir George Grey.
 Lavinia never married.
-She died in 1929 and is buried at Purewa Cemetery Auckland.
+She died in 1929 and is buried at Purewa Cemetery, Auckland.

 Coates' third child Georgiana Sophia, born 1846, married Canon Charles Moseley Nelson, who was the Vicar of St Paul's Church, Auckland for 38 years.
 The National Library of New Zealand holds a sketch by Charles Heaphy which depicts Rev Nelson proposing to Georgiana ("Sophy") at the Freemason's picnic.
 Georgiana was president of the Ladies' Benevolent Society for 30 years, one of the founders of the SPCA, the Parnell Orphans' Home, and the Plunket Society.
 She was also a vice-president of the Girls' Friendly Society and an active member of the Mothers' Union.
 She died on 9 October 1919 and is buried in St Stephens Cemetery Auckland.

 Coates' fourth child Augustus "Gus" John Ligar Coates, born 11 November 1849, married Jane Maunsell, daughter of the Venerable Robert Maunsell who was one of New Zealand's first missionaries and was instrumental in framing the Treaty of Waitangi and encouraging Maori chiefs to sign it.
 AJL Coates was one of the first commercial travellers in New Zealand.
-He died on 25 October 1926 and is buried at Purewa Cemetery Auckland.
+He died on 25 October 1926.
 AJL Coates' Great-great-grandson Barry Coates became a New Zealand Member of Parliament in 2016.

 Coates' fifth child Sir James Hugh Buchanan Coates, born in 1851, was not quite three years old at the time of his father's death.
 He remained unmarried, and became a prominent banker.
 He died on 11 October 1935.